Timberline Lodge illuminated at night beneath Mount Hood, surrounded by snow and evergreen trees, with ski tracks visible under a clear, starry sky.

 Enjoy Timeless Hospitality

 Two people sitting by a fire pit beside the outdoor pool at Timberline Lodge at night, surrounded by tall pine trees, with the lodge building lit in the background and reflections on the water under a clear dark sky.
 A sauna room at Timberline Lodge with wooden benches and walls, a stone accent wall, and a bucket with a wooden ladle beside a heater filled with sauna rocks under warm lighting.
 A colorful mosaic at Timberline Lodge showing forest animals—a bear catching a fish, a deer, a skunk, and a bird among green plants and trees—framed by stone walls with a drinking fountain at the base.
-A young girl wearing a white sweater with a red and blue pattern kneels to hug and kiss a large Saint Bernard dog inside Timberline Lodge.
-The dog stands calmly as people gather around in the warmly lit space.
+Heidi and Bruno, age 3 months, playing in the snow at Timberline, with the stone wall and the Timberline snowgoose weather vane in the background.
 Timberline default image

 Lodge Amenities